Skyway (Disney): Magic Kingdom

+At the Magic Kingdom, the Skyway was removed in 1999.
+During the renovation of Space Mountain, the top half of the Tomorrowland station was demolished in the summer of 2009, with the bottom half serving as a restroom location as of 2025, while the Fantasyland station was used for stroller parking.
+However, the Fantasyland station was later demolished for a Tangled themed restroom area in 2012.

 Tokyo Disneyland

 In 1998, Tokyo Disneyland closed its Skyway.
 The Fantasyland station was removed to make room for Pooh's Hunny Hunt, while the Tomorrowland station was remodeled into a candy store.